JohnOsbornIV/Affiliate-Link-Detector/README.md

 ## License

-MIT License - feel free to modify and distribute.
+GNUv3 License - feel free to modify and distribute.